FernasFragas/briefing-app/docs/operations/IV-BACKFILL.md

 spendable:                      0     (reserved for the daily run - see below)
 ```

-That 12-day figure is arithmetic, not a forecast, and **on the current free key it is
+That 12-day figure is historical arithmetic, not a plan. **On the current free key it is
 academic**: `HISTORICAL_OPTIONS` is not on the Alpha Vantage free tier.
 It answers HTTP
 200 with a plausible sample payload, which validation reports as `synthetic`
 (`docs/research/SOURCE_STATUS.md` — "Alpha Vantage premium endpoints answer HTTP 200 with an
 artificial sample schema").
 Waiting out the allowance therefore does not eventually
 produce the backfill; it produces 25 refusals a day, indefinitely. **D12 is not a choice
-between paying and waiting — waiting yields nothing.** It is: pay for the endpoint, find
+between paying and waiting — waiting yields nothing.** D13 closed the choice for this
-another source, or drop the backfill.
+baseline: do not pay and do not backfill in bulk.

 Sample data cannot reach the store: `fetch_function` validates before it returns and
 raises on `synthetic`, so nothing is written.
 The requests are still spent, which is why